Abdelouahab-aourar/DotTex-Editor/README.md

-# 🧪 LaTeX IDE — Desktop App
+# 🧪 LaTeX Editor — Desktop App

 A modern, cross-platform LaTeX editor built as a desktop application.
 Write, compile, and preview LaTeX documents locally — no internet connection required, no subscriptions, no cloud.